ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/Quay_Docker_Repo.md

 tags: [hmpps]
 ---

-"A container repository service that [builds, analyzes, distributes] your container images"
+Quay Docker Repo is a container image repository provided by Quay.io, a service that allows users to store, manage, and share Docker container images.
+It offers features such as automated builds, vulnerability scanning, and access control, making it easier for developers and organizations to manage their containerized applications securely.